Dern wins supporting actress Oscar for ‘Marriage Story’

 “Some say, never meet your heroes.
 I say if you’re really blessed, you get them as your parents,” an emotional Dern said in accepting the trophy.
 “I share this with my acting legends, my heroes, Diane Ladd and Bruce Dern.
 You’ve got game.
 I love you.”

 Dern also paid tribute to “Marriage Story” filmmaker Noah Baumbach.
-His film detailing a marriage’s end is about love and breaching divisions in the home and family and, hopefully, for all “in the name of the planet,” Dern said.
+His film detailing a marriage’s end is about love and healing divisions in the home and family, she said, “and hopefully for all us, in the name of our planet.”

+The actress, who turns 53 on Monday, called the Oscar the “best birthday present ever.”

 In a reflection of Dern’s across-the-board respect, her awards for “Marriage Story” ranged from the mainstream Oscars and British Academy awards to critics’ laurels, and prompted an Independent Spirit awards musical tribute Saturday.
 The versatile actress also was on screen last year in “Little Women,” anchoring family life as Marmee for the film that garnered six Oscar bids, and has proved her commercial chops with the “Jurassic” franchise.

-Dern comes from a pedigreed Hollywood family: Bruce Dern is a two-time Oscar nominee (“Coming Home,” “Nebraska”), and Ladd played her mom in “Rambling Rose” and earned her own Oscar nomination, for supporting actress.
+Dern comes from a pedigreed Hollywood family: father Bruce is a two-time Oscar nominee (“Coming Home,” “Nebraska”), and Ladd played her mom in “Rambling Rose” and earned her own Oscar nomination, for supporting actress.
 Laura Dern began acting as a child, moving from small roles to substantive, attention-getting work in the mid-1980s with “Mask,” “Smooth Talk” and “Blue Velvet.”

+Backstage, Dern was asked who inspired her take on the strong characters she played in “Marriage Story” and in TV’s “Big Little Lies.”

+“I start with my mother.
+She and my godmother, Shelley Winters, were massive influences on my life as an actor and activist,” she replied.
+As for the advice she would give women aspiring to work in Hollywood, Dern said: “Be loud, be proud, stand by incredible sisters.”

 In an Associated Press interview a week before the Oscars, Dern said her roots helped her to cope with the awards whirlwind.